 These attributes have been grouped together as they usually go hand in hand.
 Even if you don’t require all 4 of these elements you will find that many stacking chairs can also be linked (many will be supplied with integral linking brackets) and by nature are removable and therefore transportable.
 The transportable element is made easier on chairs which can be supplied with an optional storage trolley.

-When it comes to choosing an upholstery fabric, don’t just rely on online swatches.
-To ensure you’re happy with the chosen colours it’s always advisable to request samples from the supplier – most should send these to you free of charge.
+When it comes to choosing an upholstery fabric, if you have a precise colour or shade you want to match, don’t just rely on online swatches as colours on screen can look quite different in reality.
+To ensure you’re happy with the chosen colours it’s always advisable to request samples from the seating supplier and most will send these to you free of charge.

 For high traffic areas, choose a hard-wearing contract fabric such as Camira Mainline Plus or an anti-microbial vinyl like Chieftain Just Colour.
 Check that any fabric you are considering is tested to Crib 5 standard and find out what guarantee is offered as this is often separate from the manufacturer’s warranty on the chair frame.